Skip to main content

 Spack and Modules

 Flight has some environments available for installing system-level packages, we opted for spack for no particular reason other than it is well-regarded, and one of our requirements is for the cluster to have modules, which is easily achievable with spack.
-First though you have to create a global spack flight-environment with
+First, though, you have to create a global spack flight-environment with

 flight env create -g spack

 We recommend -g (global) so every other user can access the installed modules but not install their own.
-This will need to be done as the root user though, which you can escalate to while logged in as the user flight with sudo -s.
+This will need to be done as the root user, though, which you can escalate to while logged in as the user flight with sudo -s.
 Once finished, you can then activate the spack environment with:

 flight env activate spack

-after which your regular spack commands should work.
-More info on the spack flight-environment can be found in the flight docs.
+After which your regular spack commands should work.
+More info on the spack flight-environment can be found in the Flight docs.

-To get the module files working you can follow the instructions on the spack docs, but to summarise what we did:
+To get the module files working, you can follow the instructions on the spack docs, but to summarise what we did:

 1. Enable tcl module files